ejsiron/CertWAC/README.md

 * The system must have the matching private key

 If all of the above are true, and a gateway installation of Windows Admin Center is detected, the **OK** button will be active.

+**Warning**: The reconfiguration stops the Windows Admin Center service.
+Windows Admin Center will be down and unavailable while MSI installs the certificate.

 ## How It Works